flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ## Implemented Features for Testing

+### Pause at Top of Descent (TOD)

+- New setting in located in the EFB under Realism - Pause at TOD (configurable by distance between 0-50 nm before TOD)
+- When enabled, flight will pause at the specified distance before TOD
+    - If the TOD point shifts before your present position, or AP mode reverts in CRZ, this will pause the simulation.

 ### Hydraulic Gear System

 Featured released in Development Version.
 See our guide for usage and known issues.